 by Gregory Noveck

 I’ve always wanted superheroes to be real.
 Sometimes, in a more pragmatic frame of mind, I specifically wish super powers were real, the heroing bit not so much.
 My 70s and 80s childhood was replete with comic books, Christopher Reeve and Adam West, and yet my reality was stubbornly mundane.
 While I was cognizant that comics and movies were all fiction, stories built to entertain and amaze, I craved for it all to be somehow true.
 Knowing it was a fool’s errand, I diligently searched for some germ of a clue that would grant credence to these fables, just a wink letting me in on a secret reality known to but a few.
 Life would be less dreary and pedestrian if some people really had marvelous and amazing abilities, or secretly came from different planets and beneath the sea.
-In the era of Reagan, AIDS, and New Coke, I suspect the wish for some sort of extranormal salvation was not unusual.

 Coming of age when The Incredible Hulk was still first-run on CBS, things were different.
 The slow burn pop culture genre revolution launched by Tim Burton’s Batman in 1989 was a long way away.
 Today, we live in a world where realistic depictions of the incredible and heretofore impossible are all around us.
 Whether it’s the massive spectacles of summer films, the more restrained yet no less impressive visuals of genre TV shows, or the very real and increasingly visceral images of global discovery, disaster and conflict, our imaginations no longer supersede our technological limitations.